 Prior to our initial public offering in July 2004, options to purchase approximately 6.6 million shares under two of our stock option plans were subject to variable accounting treatment.
 Options to purchase approximately 2.5 million shares continue to be subject to variable accounting treatment and there is volatility in our stock price which could affect operating results.
 Accordingly, we could record significant compensation expense at the end of future periods, particularly if our stock price increases significantly.
 For example, we recorded compensation expense attributable to these options of \$27.5 million in 2003 and \$18.4 million in 2004.
-We also recorded a compensation benefit of \$7.7 million in the three months ended March 31, 2005.
+We also recorded a compensation expense of \$3.3 million in the three months ended June 30, 2005.
 Stock option compensation expense or benefit could significantly change our GAAP earnings in future periods, which could cause our stock price to be volatile in a way unrelated to our operating results, and, as a result, you could lose some or all of your investment.
 In addition, on December 16, 2004, the Financial Accounting Standards issued Board Statement No. 123 (revised 2004), Share-Based Payment.
 Statement 123(R) will require us to measure all employee stock-based compensation awards using a fair value method and record such expense in our consolidated financial statements.
 In addition, the adoption of Statement 123(R) will require additional accounting related to the income tax effects and additional disclosure regarding the cash flow effects resulting from share-based payment arrangements.
-Statement 123(R) is effective beginning in 2006.
-We are still evaluating which transition method we will use to comply with Statement 123(R).
-The adoption of Statement 123(R) could have a material impact on our consolidated results of operations and cash flows.
+Statement 123(R) could have a material impact on our consolidated results of operations and cash flows.